idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         create dataset RssDataset (Rss)
         primary key id;

-Next, we define an RSS feed using our built-in adaptor "rss_feed".
+Next, we define an RSS feed using our built-in adapter "rss_feed".

         use dataverse feeds;